gregmarine/ByGregMarine.com/Blog/src/2024/12/19_bad-good-and-cherished-moments.md

 Of course, grandma loved it...hehehe Unfortunately, some folks in the family seemed to expressed how that gift overshadowed everything else she was given that year.
 I felt horrible.
 So bad, in fact, that my old self would have given up painting again...LOL Fortunately, though, my reconnecting with who I am led me to my continuing to paint.
 I had already experienced some healing of my past even as early as that Christmas.

 Now that I am heading back to Indiana this weekend and will be going to this year's family gathering, I'll be facing what happened 3 years ago.
 I highly doubt anyone even remembers that.
 So it will be an internal encounter.
 I'm thrilled that I've healed even more over these past 3 years.
 Especially the growth I've experienced this year.
 I'm glad I can write about it as part of my processing what happened.
+This is my first time even talking about this.
 It doesn't hurt anymore...hehehe

 Here is grandma looking at the painting after she opened the box...